|

 saw great blocks of sandstone, loosened from the top escarpment,

-1,000 above the river, crash down the mountain sides. |
+1,000 above the river, crash down the mountain sides. | This agrees with tradition in the area

 that rocks fell but otherwise is not very accurate.
 The name